Table of Contents

 Our goal was to examine the authentication system and its potential limits.
 Users log in to the app with their credentials, and it causes sending signals to an API.

 Our goal was to have precise information on the load capacity rather than doing an approximate evaluation of the system’s capability to endure the load.
 Further tests and monitoring will be based on these findings.

 Data storage was powered by an open-source database Influx DB.
 We applied Graphana for visualization.
 Metrics for the app’s infrastructure were processed with the help of Kubernetes, New Relic, and Sumo logic (the latter is used for storing and collecting data).

 1. The technical aspects were agreed upon with the customer:

 the use of a machine for the test.
 It was deployed on the customer’s end and was represented by EC2.

-the test time – the night time was chosen in order to have the production environment tested.
+the test time – the night time was chosen to have the production environment tested.